Super Scaffolding with the --sortable option

 Events

-Under the hood, the sortable Stimulus controller uses the dragula library.
+Under the hood, the sortable Stimulus controller uses native drag and drop event handling as provided by modern browsers.

 Example: Asking for Confirmation on the drop Event